stone-payments/sdk-ios/README_en.md

 One option to deactivate the merchant in the application is the `deactivateMerchant:` method in which is passed the merchant (`STNMerchantModel` object) to be deactivated as parameter.

-> This method will delete the merchant from the application with all its transaction history.

 ```objective-c
 STNMerchantModel *merchant = [STNMerchantListProvider listMerchants][0]; // Find first merchant in the list